 Manhattan is actually really small.
 A benefit of said size is the proximity of amazing bars.
 New York is home to 3 of the world’s 15 best bars, and 2 of the top 10.
-Without even cabbing it, you can hit 4 of the top 20, enjoying a nice little walk to get you ready for the next.
+When bars reopen, without even cabbing it, you can hit 4 of the top 20, enjoying a nice little walk to get you ready for the next.

 Bring a picnic, bring a camera, time things for sunset and watch the city come alive.
 Hop on at 14th street and go as far North as you can, or vice versa.
 With the addition of Hudson Yards, and “The Vessel” there’s plenty to keep you busy at either end now…

 Snack In A Food Market